-MarketWatch says the sale items are often at the back of the store, so that customers are forced to walk through the full-priced items to get there.
+MarketWatch says that sale items are often placed at the back of a store, so that customers are forced to walk through the full-priced items to get there.
 Don’t get distracted.
 Make a beeline for the discounted stuff.

 11. Price matching

-Check the fine print and kindly approach management if you discover that they offer price matching for identical or similar products.
+Check the fine print and politely approach management if you discover that they offer price matching for identical or similar products offered by another retailer.

-The inventory tends to turn over frequently, so pop in as often as you can to take a look.
+The inventory in these stores tends to turn over frequently, so pop in as often as you can to take a look.
 And if you see something you like, jump on it immediately.
 But be on the lookout for slightly damaged goods.

 What tactics have you used to save big bucks on furniture?
 Let us know in the comments below or on our Facebook page.